DESI-UR/Void_analysis/VoidFinder_legacy/README.md

-# Legacy VoidFinder implementation(s)
+# Legacy VoidFinder implementations

-In this directory lives the old version of VoidFinder written in Fortran, as well as an old python version.
+In this directory lives the old version of VoidFinder written in Fortran and C++, as well as an old python version.

 ## Fortran